AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

 *   A Demon In Your Brain - Your Demon acts like a hands free Spellbook with opinions.
 It knows one random spell and one random ritual, as well as one spell and one ritual of your choice.
 *   An Unusual Choice of Clothing - Your Demon insists on it.

+### Core Ability

+Chaos Magic: In place of the usual costs, you may choose to let the entropy of spellcasting destroy an object in your possession.
+Either a simple bulky object, or a particularly complex small object (like gems or clockwork) will work.

 ### Advanced Advancements